Pedset/ReactUploadFile/README.md

-But before testing it you have to set it upp first :)
+Before testing it you have to set it upp first :)

 step 1) Setup the node.js server